kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 {{< /hint >}}

 # Environments

-A Kosli environment stores information about what software is running in your actual runtime environment (server, Kubernetes cluster, AWS, etc.)
+A Kosli *Environment* stores information about what software is running in your actual runtime environment (server, Kubernetes cluster, AWS, etc.)

-A typical setup reports what is running on the staging server and on the production server.
-To report what is running you run the Kosli CLI command periodically.
-The Kosli CLI will detect the version of the software you are currently running and report it to the Kosli environment.
+A typical setup reports what is running on a staging server and also on a production server.
+To report what is running you execute the Kosli CLI command periodically.
+The Kosli CLI will detect precisely what software is currently running and report it to the Kosli *Environment*.

-## Creating a Kosli environment
+## Creating a Kosli Environment

-Create a Kosli environment:
+Create a Kosli *Environment*:

 ```shell {.command}
 kosli create environment production \